 IVR in The Digital Landscape

-These companies have suddenly became aware of the fragility call centers too dependent on phoning channels.
+These companies have suddenly become aware of the fragility of call centers too dependent on phoning channels.
 They also understood that they need to accelerate their transformation.
 Not only to respond to the crisis engendered by covid.
-But also to build a longer-term strategy of reducing costs associated with customer management and improving service quality.
+But also to build a longer-term strategy of reducing costs associated with customer management and improving the service quality.
 As for the others who already invested in omnichannel technologies, it paved the way for bigger opportunities.